 I addition, I am currently in the process of satisfying educational and training requirements to become ASSECT Certified Sex Therapist.

-Member, Georgia Psychological Association
+Chair, Ethnic Minority Affairs Committee, Georgia Psychological Association

 Chair, Task Force for Diversity, Equity, & Inclusion, American Group Therapy Association